a-bentofreire/vsctoix/README.md

 # VS Code Utility Belt

-Strap on the belt and become a Ninja Developer with these 25 utilities.
+Strap on the belt and become a Ninja Developer with these 26 utilities.
+This extension is also available for Atom Editor ([atomtoix]())

 ![Demo](https://github.com/a-bentofreire/vsctoix/raw/master/./assets/demo/demo.gif)